Sondra Lee: Stage

+After a few decades on hiatus, Lee made her final appearance at Carnegie Hall in 2025 as part of the Transport Group's concert performance of Hello, Dolly!

 Television

 Lee was a member of the casts of three DuMont Television Network programs.
 The S.S.
-Holiday (1950) was a two-hour variety program that was converted to a one-hour program and retitled Starlit Time, featuring performances at night clubs in New York City.
-Once Upon a Tune (1951), was a musical anthology series that presented a complete musical (usually adapted from a Broadway show) in each episode.
-She also developed choreography for The Voice of Firestone and adapted children's stories that she wrote into dances for TV.
-She performed in NBC productions of Hansel and Gretel (1958) and Peter Pan (1959).
+Holiday (1950) was a two-hour variety program that was converted to a one-hour program and retitled Starlit Time, featuring performances at nightclubs in New York City.
+Once Upon a Tune (1951) was a musical anthology series that presented a complete musical (usually adapted from a Broadway show) in each episode.
+She also developed choreography for The Voice of Firestone and adapted children's stories that she wrote into dances for television.

+She performed in NBC productions of Hansel and Gretel (1958) and Peter Pan (1960).

-Personal life
+Personal life and death

 Lee married Sidney Armus on October 16, 1953.
+They had no children.
+The marriage ended in divorce.
+He died in 2002.

 She made a hobby of using items that she described as mostly "just junk" to decorate her apartment in New York City.
 Some items were gifts, including a Victorian sofa that someone anonymously left at her door and she reupholstered and an old clock that her parents gave her and she gilded.
 In other instances, she used her acting skills to obtain used items from shop owners at the lowest possible price.

 Lee's memoir, titled I've Slept With Everybody, was published in September 2009.

+Lee died at her New York City apartment on February 23, 2026, at the age of 97.